 Remark F.9.
-Implication of Lemma F.20 is as follows: With probability at most $\frac{1}{3}$, output of two random maps can stay correlated.
-This would suggest that the probability of the output of two chains of random maps staying correlated should decay exponentially with the length of the chains.
+Implication of Lemma F.22 is as follows: With probability at most $\frac{1}{3}$, output of two random maps can stay correlated at either one output character pair or both pairs of output characters.
+This would suggest that the probability of the output of MLT under two random set of phrasebooks staying correlated should decay exponentially with the depth of the task.

-F.4 Proof for Statistical dimension lower bound for n = 2
+F.4.
+Proof for Statistical dimension lower bound for n=2